 Cone, K.A., Diecchio, R.J.
 Geological Development of North America.
 Geological Society of America Annual Meeting, Phoenix, U.S.A., 2019.

 My Ph.D. research focuses on the geochemical and petrophysical evolution of the lunar mantle through mare basalts, using a combination of high P-T experiments, thermodynamic modelling, and statistical approaches.
-My Master’s research focused on the use of imaging for refining plagioclase crystal size distributions (CSDs) to constrain crystallization histories of basaltic lavas from the 1783-1784 Laki fissure eruptions, Iceland (both MS manuscripts in revision).
-I employ aspects of large-scale volcanism as tools for understanding the evolution of terrestrial analogues.
+My Master’s research focused on the use of SEM-based imaging for refining plagioclase crystal size distributions (CSDs) to constrain crystallization histories of basaltic lavas from the 1783-1784 Laki fissure eruptions, Iceland.

-I am currently preparing a manuscript which introduces a simplified database of Apollo mare and basaltic lunar meteorite major element oxides, mineral modes, ages and textures.
+I currently maintain a simplified, freely available database of Apollo mare and basaltic lunar meteorite major element oxides, mineral modes, ages and textures.
 A second version of the database will include trace element and glass data, bulk silicate compositions, and seismic profiles.
-The goal is to provide a self-contained database that permits easy manipulation of reported mare basalt characteristics in order to investigate stable phase assemblages, global geochemical and petrological patterns, and how age and texture (and other characteristics, such as spatial factors) are tied to global basalt patterns.
+The goal is to provide a self-contained database that permits straightforward manipulation of reported mare basalt characteristics in order to investigate stable phase assemblages, global geochemical and petrological patterns, and how age and texture (and other characteristics, such as spatial factors) are tied to global volcanism.

-Although my PhD research focuses on the igneous/petrological aspect of planetary/lunar geology, I remain fascinated by carbonates and carbonate diagenesis in general: the formation of the Dolomite mountains, whiting blooms in both tropical marine and cold freshwater bodies (the Great Lakes), microbially induced precipitation of dolomite nuclei, and carbonate crystallite morphology in fecal deposits of tropical fish species.
+Although my Ph.D. research focuses on igneous systems and volcanology, I remain fascinated by carbonates and carbonate diagenesis in general: the formation of the Dolomite mountains, whiting blooms in both tropical marine and cold freshwater bodies, microbially induced precipitation of dolomite nuclei, and carbonate crystallite morphology in fecal deposits of tropical fish species.

 — Spring 2020 research is scheduled at Oxford University for piston-cylinder experiments to examine the behavior and effects of titanium crystallization in the cumulate mantle overturn event.